despawnerer/nederlandskie/README.md

 # `nederlandskie`

-Potentially, a Bluesky feed of people speaking some language while living in some other country (for example, Russian-speaking people living in Netherlands).

-Heavily WIP.
-Doesn't work yet at all, but does read the stream of posts as they are created on Bluesky.
+A Bluesky feed generator written in Rust.

+The specific algorithm indexes and serves posts written in Russian language, by people living in Netherlands.

+Not fully complete yet, see roadmap.

 ## Roadmap